The Manitoba Population Research Data Repository

 - HREB approvals can be obtained by all UM employees, students, academic appointments and researchers affiliated with the Winnipeg Regional Health Authority (WRHA).
 Submissions to HREB must include a UM or WRHA associated researcher.

-- See Office of Ethics and Compliance - Submission Requirements for current information on the HREB submission process, including: guidelines, submission deadline dates, common REB submission pitfalls documentation, and a link to the submission form.
+- See the UM Office of Ethics and Compliance - Submission Requirements web page for current information and guidelines about the HREB submission process, including: submission tips, initial review requirements, meeting dates and submission deadlines, new submissions, protocol amendments or changes to the study, annual review procedures and additional information.

 NOTE: Please check for updates to the PHRPC and HREB requirements before submitting your application as the information / process changes periodically.